 Prior to launching FoodCorps, Curt co-created the documentary King Corn, which received a national theatrical release and PBS broadcast, helped drive policy discussion around the Farm Bill, and earned a George Foster Peabody Award.

-Curt is a Draper Richards Kaplan and New Profit social entrepreneur, a Claneil Emerging Leader, and a recipient of the Heinz Award, Pearl Award, and GQ Leader Award.
+Curt is a Draper Richards Kaplan and New Profit social entrepreneur, an Emerson Collective Dial Fellow, a Claneil Emerging Leader, and a recipient of the Heinz Award, Pearl Award, and GQ Leader Award.
 He has appeared on ABC, CBS, NBC, and NPR, and is a frequent speaker on college campuses.
-Curt’s favorite childhood book, and one he loves to read to his two kids at bedtime, is Sylvester and the Magic Pebble.
+Curt’s favorite childhood book, and one he loves to read to his two kids at bedtime, is Amos & Boris, by William Steig.